 I am scholar of early American history focused on Native American, early settler, Midwestern, and environmental history.
-My research is broadly concerned with the intersection of power and the environment.
-I am interested particularly in how the access and control of environmental resources impacted socio-political relations in the nineteenth-century Great Lakes.
+My research is broadly concerned with the intersection of power, the environment, and human beings.
+In particular I investigate how the access and control of environmental resources impacted socio-political relations in the nineteenth-century Great Lakes.

-My article, published in the Journal of Borderlands Studies and entitled “Borders of Authority: Power in the Canadian Borderlands at the 1844 Jesuit-Anishinaabeg Debate” examines a series of conversations and confrontations between an Anishinaabeg ogimaa, Oshawana and a Jesuit priest Fr.
+My recent article published in the Journal of Borderlands Studies entitled “Borders of Authority: Power in the Canadian Borderlands at the 1844 Jesuit-Anishinaabeg Debate” examines a series of conversations and confrontations between an Anishinaabeg ogimaa, Oshawana and a Jesuit priest Fr.
 Pierre Chazelle.
 Differing understandings of the natural world contributed to the conflict.

-The research of my dissertation centered on the importance of manoomin (wild rice) and ziinzibaakwad (maple sugar) to the western Ojibwe and eastern Dakota villages in the western Great Lakes borderlands.
+My dissertation research centered on the importance of manoomin (wild rice) and ziinzibaakwad (maple sugar) to the western Ojibwe and eastern Dakota villages in the western Great Lakes borderlands.
 The intersection of kinship, power, and access to these vital environmental resources merged at the 1825 Prairie du Chien Treaty Council.
-My dissertation analyzed to what extent these elements influenced the events of the council.
+I analyzed to what extent these elements influenced the events of the council.
 More information on this project can be found the Dissertation Research section.
 I am currently working on an article tentatively entitled, “Indigenous Borderlands of the Great Lakes” which builds on my dissertation research.

 During the summer of 2017 I served as an Associate Editor/Research for the “Pioneer Girl Project” at the South Dakota Historical Society Press.
 I conducted background and historical research on the Ingalls family as they move through the Midwest and into the West during the second half of the nineteenth-century.
 More information about the project can be found on the project’s website.